ovotech/terraform-module-fargate-app/README.md

 Terraform module to provision a Fargate application.

 This module includes DataDog integration and requires a Datadog API key.
+It also contains definition to allow datadog log forwarding if enabled.

 This module creates a Fargate applicaiton with a CI/CD user, load balancer, alerts, dashboards and logs.